 - Assigned Reading: Reading material will be assigned weekly in the form of your textbook, my lecture notes, and websites that discuss current topics in health, science, and medicine. - Weekly Lessons: Chapter assignments will include both lecture and lab activities.
-Weekly assignments will consist of various activities, including interactive lecture presentations, instructional videos, quiz groups, and various learning objects. - "VoiceThreads": Voicethread is a collaborative tool that enables individuals to create, share, and comment on shared files using a computer mic, webcam, text, phone, or audio-file upload.
-VoiceThread will be used primarily for discussions and identification activities: - Discussions: Discussions will address current and/or controversial topics in science and medicine related to science, ethics, health, and public policy.
+Weekly assignments will consist of various activities, including interactive lecture presentations, instructional videos, quiz groups, and various learning objects. - Discussions: Discussions will address current and/or controversial topics in science and medicine related to science, ethics, health, and public policy.
 Students will be required to watch educational videos, read the assigned material, and/or seek additional information on subjects from credible sources.
-Group-work will be

-- utilized to break down complex issues, work through a set of problems, or come to a consensus on a controversial topic. - Identification Activities: To simulate an in-person lab experience, students will use VoiceThread to circle and name assigned anatomical structures and their functions and to draw and describe basic physiological processes.
-Videos, presentations, and handouts will be provided to guide you in this process! - Quizzes: Weekly Quizzes covering lecture and lab material will consist of multiple-choice, true-false, and matching questions. - Exams: Lecture exams will consist of multiple-choice, true/false, matching, short-answer, and essay questions.
-Lab Exams primarily consist of fill-in-the-blank questions and involve identifying structures on models, dissections, line diagrams, or identifying anatomic details of tissues and organs from a histology image.
-Students may also be required to interpret charts, graphs, or diagrams.

-Midterm Exams:

-- Lecture Exam 1 will cover chapters 17 20 over the Endocrine and Cardiovascular Systems. - Lab Practicum Exam 1 will cover chapters 17 20: the endocrine system, the blood, the heart, and the blood vessels. - Final Exams: Final exams are comprehensive, which means that they cover the class material from the entire semester.
-The final exam grade may replace a low or missed midterm exam grade; however, final exam grades will not be replaced by another grade. - Lecture Exam 2 will cover chapters 21 28: The lymphatic and immune systems, the respiratory system, the digestive system, the urinary system, reproductive system, and development and heredity. - Lab Practicum Exam 2 will cover chapters 1-15: the lymphatic, respiratory, digestive, urinary, and reproductive systems.
+Group-work will be utilized to break down complex issues, work through a set of problems, or come to a consensus on a controversial topic. - Quizzes: Weekly Quizzes have unlimited attempts and are intended to prepare you for the exams.
+For each quiz, the highest grade will be recorded.
+Lecture quizzes will consist of multiple-choice, true-false, and matching questions.
+Lab quizzes will consist of multiple choice and short answer questions. - Exams: Lecture exams will consist of multiple-choice, true/false, matching, short-answer, and essay questions.
+Lab Exams primarily consist of short answer and fill-in-the-blank questions and involve identifying structures on models, dissections, line diagrams, or identifying anatomic details of tissues and organs from a histology image.
+Students may also be required to interpret charts, graphs, or diagrams. - Midterm Exams: - Lecture Exam 1 will cover chapters 16 19 over the Endocrine, cardiovascular, lymphatic and immune systems. - Lab Practicum Exam 1 will cover chapters 16 19 over the endocrine system, the blood, the heart, and the blood vessels. - Final Exams: Final exams are comprehensive, which means that they cover the class material from the entire semester.
+The final exam grade may replace a low or missed midterm exam grade; however, final exam grades will not be replaced by another grade. - Lecture Exam 2 will cover chapters 16 23, 25, 27-28: The endocrine, cardiovascular, lymphatic/immune, respiratory, digestive, urinary, reproductive systems. - Lab Practicum Exam 2 will cover chapters16 23, 25, and 27: the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.